Quick Answer

 Don't Boost Posts, Run Proper Campaigns

 The "Boost Post" button on Facebook and Instagram looks easy but wastes money.
-It uses broad targeting and optimises for engagement (likes, comments) rather than actual leads.
+It uses broad targeting and chases engagement (likes, comments) rather than actual leads.
 Instead, use the Ads Manager properly with a Lead Generation objective and build a proper audience.
-The difference in results is significant.
+The difference in results is massive.

 Using AI to Plan Your Content

-The biggest barrier tradespeople face with social media isn't time, it's knowing what to post.
+The biggest barrier tradespeople face with social media is not time, it is knowing what to post.
+At Digital Toolbag, I hear this every single week.
 AI tools have changed this completely.
-You can now describe your trade, your location, and your target customer to an AI chatbot and get a month's worth of content ideas in about ten minutes.
+You can describe your trade, your location, and your target customer to an AI chatbot and get a month's worth of content ideas in about ten minutes.

-ChatGPT, Claude, and similar tools are particularly good at generating caption templates, hashtag strategies, and content calendars.
-Ask it for "30 Instagram caption ideas for a Midlands plumber targeting first-time buyers" and you'll have more ideas than you can use.
+ChatGPT, Claude, and similar tools are excellent at generating caption templates, hashtag strategies, and content calendars.
+Ask for "30 Instagram caption ideas for a Midlands plumber targeting first-time buyers" and you will have more ideas than you can use.
 The content still needs your authentic voice and your actual project photos, but the planning work is done.
+Our complete guide to AI tools for tradespeople covers which ones are worth your time.

 AI tools also help with the technical side.
-They can write your Facebook ad copy, suggest TikTok hooks for the first three seconds of your video (the most critical part), and help you respond to comments and enquiries faster.
+They can write your Facebook ad copy, suggest TikTok hooks for the first three seconds of your video (the most critical part), and even draft winning quotes and follow-up messages.
 A busy sole trader can realistically manage an active social media presence with just two or three hours a week by using AI for planning and scheduling tools for posting.

 AI Content Prompt That Works